"... speaking to one another in psalms and hymns and spiritual songs,

 bears all things, believes all things, hopes all things, endures all things.

 Love never fails" (1 Corinthians 13'1-8).

-Love - the greatest motivation and the most precious conduct.
+Love - the greatest motivation and the most precious way to serve.

 "LET" AND "BE FILLED"

-One very significant aspect of Kingdom singing is that it's a way of exhorting, comforting or building up other Believers and our own selves while doing it.
+One very significant aspect of Kingdom singing is that it's a way of exhorting, comforting or building up other Believers and our own selves all well.

 Singing the word of Christ in thanksgiving, praise, worship or prayer has power.